gnosis/GECO/Proposals/PredictionOfPredictions.md

 1. Using a special smart contract (similar to my [ConditionalTokensMany.sol](https://github.com/vporton/conditional-tokens-contracts/blob/shared-sets/contracts/ConditionalTokensMany.sol)) anybody can claim his account (just call a special contract method with his Ethereum address and probably some identity like first/last name) as a science author for purposes of his “salary” accounting.
 Simply, due to technical limitations of ERC-1155, a user needs to be explicitly registered before he can receive tokens.
 2. Using a special smart contract (ditto) anybody can claim his account as a science publisher.
 3. Anybody could create (if he has enough money to implement this) an oracle (a possibly off-chain software that may write data to the chain using a specially provided method) mapping for example scientist’s Ethereum address to the scientist’s score (such as based on the number of direct and indirect citations and on how free the manuscript license is) (accordingly this oracle) and optionally to the publisher(s).
 That is oracle is a software that stores into the chain scientists "score" (a number which his salary is proportional to, calculated accordingly the oracle's creator's sense of fairness).
+With an oracle is also associated an address that will hold collateral funds for this oracle (after 100 years), to be further distributed among scientists.
 4. Create two prediction markets:
     1. the score of each oracle
     2. the score of each scientist and each publisher by each oracle (so NxM where N is the number of scientists and M is the number of oracles outcomes)